fabiosegundo/one160-ea/README.md

 # one160-ea
 This is a path to the Opportunistic Network Environment (ONE) 1.6.0 adding energy awareness improvements and other modifications.

-The original source code is in https://akeranen.github.io/the-one/ Under Licence GPLv3
+The original source code is in https://akeranen.github.io/the-one/.
+Under GPLv3 License.

 Improvements in the energy model:
 - Energy for reception, base interface energy, sleep energy.